 Peer-reviewed journal articles

-S Eskens (2022), The ever-growing complexity of the data retention discussion in the EU: An in-depth review of La Quadrature du Net and others and Privacy International, European Data Protection Law Review, volume 8, issue 1, pages 143-155 [online version] [PDF].
+S. Eskens (2022), The ever-growing complexity of the data retention discussion in the EU: An in-depth review of La Quadrature du Net and others and Privacy International, European Data Protection Law Review, volume 8, issue 1, pages 143-155 [online version] [PDF].

-N Helberger, M van Drunen, S Eskens, M Bastian, and J Moeller (2020), A freedom of expression perspective on AI in the media – with a special focus on editorial decision making on social media platforms and in the news media, European Journal of Law and Technology, volume 11, issue 3 [online version] (open access).
+N. Helberger, M. van Drunen, S. Eskens, M. Bastian, and J. Moeller (2020), A freedom of expression perspective on AI in the media – with a special focus on editorial decision making on social media platforms and in the news media, European Journal of Law and Technology, volume 11, issue 3 [online version] (open access).

-S Eskens (2020), The personal information sphere: An integral approach to privacy and related information and communication rights, Journal of the Association for Information Science and Technology, volume 71, issue 9, pages 1116-1128 [online version] (open access).
+S. Eskens (2020), The personal information sphere: An integral approach to privacy and related information and communication rights, Journal of the Association for Information Science and Technology, volume 71, issue 9, pages 1116-1128 [online version] (open access).

-C Monzer, J Möller, N Helberger, and S Eskens (2020), User perspectives on the news personalisation process: Agency, trust and utility as building blocks, Digital Journalism, volume 8, issue 9, pages 1142-1162 [online version] (open access).
+C. Monzer, J. Möller, N. Helberger, and S. Eskens (2020), User perspectives on the news personalisation process: Agency, trust and utility as building blocks, Digital Journalism, volume 8, issue 9, pages 1142-1162 [online version] (open access).

-S Eskens (2019), A right to reset your user profile and more: GDPR-rights for personalized news consumers, International Data Privacy Law, volume 9, issue 3, pages 153-172 [online version] (open access).
+S. Eskens (2019), A right to reset your user profile and more: GDPR-rights for personalized news consumers, International Data Privacy Law, volume 9, issue 3, pages 153-172 [online version] (open access).

-B Bodó, N Helberger, S Eskens, and J Möller (2019), Interested in diversity: The role of user attitudes, algorithmic feedback loops, and policy in news personalization, Digital Journalism, volume 7, issue 2, pages 206-229 [online version] (open access).
+B. Bodó, N. Helberger, S. Eskens, and J. Möller (2019), Interested in diversity: The role of user attitudes, algorithmic feedback loops, and policy in news personalization, Digital Journalism, volume 7, issue 2, pages 206-229 [online version] (open access).

-S Eskens, N Helberger, and J Moeller (2017), Challenged by news personalisation: Five perspectives on the right to receive information, Journal of Media Law, volume 9, issue 2, pages 259-284 [online version] (open access).
+S. Eskens, N. Helberger, and J. Moeller (2017), Challenged by news personalisation: Five perspectives on the right to receive information, Journal of Media Law, volume 9, issue 2, pages 259-284 [online version] (open access).

-FJ Zuiderveen Borgesius, D Trilling, J Möller, S Eskens, B Bodó, CH de Vreese, and N Helberger (2016), Algoritmische verzuiling en filter bubbles: een bedreiging voor de democratie?, Computerrecht, issue 5, pages 255-262 [PDF].
+F.J.
+Zuiderveen Borgesius, D. Trilling, J. Möller, S. Eskens, B. Bodó, C.H. de Vreese, and N. Helberger (2016), Algoritmische verzuiling en filter bubbles: een bedreiging voor de democratie?, Computerrecht, issue 5, pages 255-262 [PDF].

-S Eskens, O van Daalen, and N van Eijk (2016), 10 Standards for Oversight & Transparency of National Intelligence Services, Journal of National Security Law & Policy, volume 8, issue 3, pages 553-594 [PDF].
+S. Eskens, O. van Daalen, and N. van Eijk (2016), 10 Standards for Oversight & Transparency of National Intelligence Services, Journal of National Security Law & Policy, volume 8, issue 3, pages 553-594 [PDF].

-SJ Eskens (2015), Ongerichte interceptie, of het verwerven van bulk-communicatie, en waarom de Grondwet en het EVRM onvoldoende tegenwicht bieden, Computerrecht, issue 3, pages 125-131 [PDF].
+S.J.
+Eskens (2015), Ongerichte interceptie, of het verwerven van bulk-communicatie, en waarom de Grondwet en het EVRM onvoldoende tegenwicht bieden, Computerrecht, issue 3, pages 125-131 [PDF].

 Edited issues

-N Helberger, M van Drunen, J Moeller, S Vrijenhoek, and S Eskens (editors), Special issue on the use of AI in journalism, Digital Journalism, volume 10, issue 10. [online version].
+N. Helberger, M. van Drunen, J. Moeller, S. Vrijenhoek, and S. Eskens (editors), Special issue on the use of AI in journalism, Digital Journalism, volume 10, issue 10. [online version].

 Reports

-N Helberger, S Eskens, J Strycharz, G Bouchè, J van Hoboken, J van Mill, J Toh, and others (2021), Conditions for technological solutions in a COVID-19 exit strategy, with particular focus on the legal and societal conditions, ZonMW [PDF].
+N. Helberger, S. Eskens, J. Strycharz, G. Bouchè, J. van Hoboken, J. van Mill, J. Toh, and others (2021), Conditions for technological solutions in a COVID-19 exit strategy, with particular focus on the legal and societal conditions, ZonMW [PDF].

-N Helberger, S Eskens, M van Drunen, M Bastian, and J Möller (2020), Implications of AI-driven tools in the media for freedom of expression, Council of Europe [PDF].
+N. Helberger, S. Eskens, M. van Drunen, M. Bastian, and J. Möller (2020), Implications of AI-driven tools in the media for freedom of expression, Council of Europe [PDF].

-SJ Eskens, OL van Daalen, and NANM van Eijk (2016), Geheime surveillance en opsporing: Richtsnoeren voor de inrichting van wetgeving, Instituut voor Informatierecht, Universiteit van Amsterdam, [PDF].
+S.J.
+Eskens, O.L. van Daalen, and N.A.N.M. van Eijk (2016), Geheime surveillance en opsporing: Richtsnoeren voor de inrichting van wetgeving, Instituut voor Informatierecht, Universiteit van Amsterdam, [PDF].

-S Eskens, J Timmer, L Kool, and R van Est (2016), Beyond control: Exploratory study on the discourse in Silicon Valley about consumer privacy in the Internet of Things, The Hague: Rathenau Instituut [PDF].
+S. Eskens, J. Timmer, L. Kool, and R. van Est (2016), Beyond control: Exploratory study on the discourse in Silicon Valley about consumer privacy in the Internet of Things, The Hague: Rathenau Instituut [PDF].

-SJ Eskens, OL van Daalen, and NANM van Eijk (2015), Ten standards for oversight and transparency of national intelligence services, Institute for Information Law (IViR), University of Amsterdam [PDF].
+S.J.
+Eskens, O.L. van Daalen, and N.A.N.M. van Eijk (2015), Ten standards for oversight and transparency of national intelligence services, Institute for Information Law (IViR), University of Amsterdam [PDF].

 Case notes

-S Eskens (2021), Annotatie bij Hof Amsterdam 1 juni 2021 (Centrale Studentenraad van de Universiteit van Amsterdam c.s./Universiteit van Amsterdam), Computerrecht, issue 5, pages 441-446 [PDF].
+S. Eskens (2021), Annotatie bij Hof Amsterdam 1 juni 2021 (Centrale Studentenraad van de Universiteit van Amsterdam c.s./Universiteit van Amsterdam), Computerrecht, issue 5, pages 441-446 [PDF].

-SJ Eskens (2016), Annotatie bij EHRM 4 december 2015 (Roman Zakharov/Rusland), Computerrecht, issue 3, pages 178-189 [PDF].
+S.J.
+Eskens (2016), Annotatie bij EHRM 4 december 2015 (Roman Zakharov/Rusland), Computerrecht, issue 3, pages 178-189 [PDF].

-K Irion, SJ Eskens, and M-P Granger (2015), Annotatie bij HvJ EU 8 april 2014 (Digital Rights Ireland), Mediaforum, volume 27, issue 3, pages 112-118 [PDF].
+K. Irion, S.J.
+Eskens, and M.-P. Granger (2015), Annotatie bij HvJ EU 8 april 2014 (Digital Rights Ireland), Mediaforum, volume 27, issue 3, pages 112-118 [PDF].

 Blogs

-S Eskens, Regulating news recommender systems in light of the rule of law, Verfassungsblog, [online version].
+S. Eskens, Regulating news recommender systems in light of the rule of law, Verfassungsblog, [online version].

-S Eskens, New and extensive data processing powers proposed for Europol, European Law Blog, [online version].
+S. Eskens, New and extensive data processing powers proposed for Europol, European Law Blog, [online version].

-FJ Zuiderveen Borgesius, D Trilling, S Eskens, J Möller, B Bodó, CH de Vreese, and N Helberger, De filterbubbel doorgeprikt: het negatieve effect van gepersonaliseerde media valt mee, stukroodvlees.nl, [online version].
+F.J.
+Zuiderveen Borgesius, D. Trilling, S. Eskens, J. Möller, B. Bodó, C.H. de Vreese, and N. Helberger, De filterbubbel doorgeprikt: het negatieve effect van gepersonaliseerde media valt mee, stukroodvlees.nl, [online version].

 Other

-N Helberger, M van Drunen, J Moeller, S Vrijenhoek, and S Eskens (2022), Towards a normative perspective on journalistic AI: Embracing the messy reality of normative ideals, Digital Journalism, volume 10, issue 10, pages 1605-1626 [online version] [PDF].
+N. Helberger, M. van Drunen, J. Moeller, S. Vrijenhoek, and S. Eskens (2022), Towards a normative perspective on journalistic AI: Embracing the messy reality of normative ideals, Digital Journalism, volume 10, issue 10, pages 1605-1626 [online version] [PDF].

-S Eskens and J van Mill, Opinie: Doorsturen telecomdata naar RIVM vereist een beter verhaal, Het Financieele Dagblad, 11 September 2020 [online version] [PDF].
+S. Eskens and J. van Mill, Opinie: Doorsturen telecomdata naar RIVM vereist een beter verhaal, Het Financieele Dagblad, 11 September 2020 [online version] [PDF].

-N Helberger and S Eskens, Opinie: corona-app vraagt om meer toezicht op grote techbedrijven, de Volkskrant, 10 September 2020 [online version].
+N. Helberger and S. Eskens, Opinie: corona-app vraagt om meer toezicht op grote techbedrijven, de Volkskrant, 10 September 2020 [online version].

-S Eskens (2020), Opinie: de wettelijke mogelijkheden voor online proctoring door universiteiten zijn zeer beperkt, Tijdschrift voor Internetrecht, volume 4, pages 141-143 [PDF].
+S. Eskens (2020), Opinie: de wettelijke mogelijkheden voor online proctoring door universiteiten zijn zeer beperkt, Tijdschrift voor Internetrecht, volume 4, pages 141-143 [PDF].

-SJ Eskens (2016), New Notification Obligations and Fines under the Dutch Data Protection Act, European Data Protection Law Review, volume 2, issue 2, pages 224-226 [PDF].
+S.J.
+Eskens (2016), New Notification Obligations and Fines under the Dutch Data Protection Act, European Data Protection Law Review, volume 2, issue 2, pages 224-226 [PDF].

 PhD thesis

-SJ Eskens (2021), The fundamental rights of news users: The legal groundwork for a personalised online news environment, University of Amsterdam [online version].
+S.J.
+Eskens (2021), The fundamental rights of news users: The legal groundwork for a personalised online news environment, University of Amsterdam [online version].

 Master thesis

-SJ Eskens (2016), Profiling the European citizen in the Internet of Things: How will the General Data Protection Regulation apply to this form of personal data processing, and how should it?, University of Amsterdam [PDF].
+S.J.
+Eskens (2016), Profiling the European citizen in the Internet of Things: How will the General Data Protection Regulation apply to this form of personal data processing, and how should it?, University of Amsterdam [PDF].